-A recent survey has found that parents of players at Premier League Academies believe that the clubs provide a positive experience, with strong practices in place to support the players' holistic development.
+A survey conducted at the end of the 2020/21 season has found that parents of players at Premier League Academies believe that the clubs provide a positive experience, with strong practices in place to support the players' holistic development.

 An independent study by Sparkler, which surveyed parents of Academy players at Premier League clubs aged 8-17, found that 93 per cent of respondents said the overall Academy experience was positive.

 The launch of the Elite Player Performance Plan (EPPP) in 2012 brought the introduction of a long-term strategy by the Premier League to support the development of players both on and off the pitch.

 "91 per cent of parents surveyed believed their child’s club cared about their holistic development beyond just football"

 The EPPP enables clubs to develop both the player and the person, by providing a wide range of educational and welfare activities designed to enhance learning as well as providing life skills.

 The effectiveness of this off-the-pitch activity was underlined by the fact that 91 per cent of parents surveyed believed their child’s club cared about their holistic development beyond just football.

 "Working with our clubs, we continue to develop and enhance the provision for young players within the Academy system, across football development, education and player care," said Premier League Head of Youth Neil Saunders.